pusher/pusher-websocket-react-native/README.md

 #### `authorizerTimeoutInSeconds (double)`

 If onAuthorizer callback is not called in Javascript before this time period (in seconds), the authorization for the channel will timeout on the native side.
+Default value: 10 seconds. iOS only.

 ## Event Callback parameters